The questions you ask a real estate agent when selling a house are crucial.

 A listing agreement is a binding contract that is almost always exclusive to you and your agent.

-This means that you cannot fire your agent and hire another one during this time.
+This means that you cannot fire your real estate agent and hire another one during this time.

 There is absolutely zero reason why you should be locked into a contract.